 Welcome to the Kestrel Class page…

-Our topic for this half term is Latin America and Mayans, please see details below.
+Our topic for this term is World War 2, please see details below.
 We are sure that it will provide lots of memorable experiences for our pupils.

 Curriculum Information for Parents:

 |Our memorable experiences this half term will include:

 Learn to tie different knots

 Read a book and watch a film

 Dress up and take part in a historical re-enactment (VE Day party)

 Cycling qualification (including road safety)

 |English||Our English will include narratives, instruction writing, playscripts and persuasive writing.
 Our learning will include: word reading, spoken language and comprehension, spelling, grammar, punctuation, vocabulary, handwriting and composition.|